FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/readme.md

 3. A dialogue may appear and ask if you want to associate Mod Organizer with .nxm links.
 Click Yes.
 If this dialogue does not appear, it is not an issue and means you’ve likely already done this.
 4. Another dialogue may appear asking you to update the game's registry path.
 Click Yes on this popup if it appears.
 If it does not appear, it is not an issue and likely means you've already done this.

-### Configuration Specific
+### Ultrawide Support

-If you're using an ultrawide monitor, you can enable either of the Nordic UI Ultrawide options under the "Configuration Specific" section of the left pane of MO2.
-Just make sure you only enable the one that matches your monitor's resolution ratio.
+If you're using an ultrawide monitor, you can enable the Horizons UI 21x9 Patch under the "Customization" section of the left pane of MO2.
+This patch is provided as a courtesy and you may encounter issues when using it.

 ### ENB